sarbagyakafle/sarbagyakafle.github.io/wordplay.md

 Mingled with the cohort of nine muses <br>

 When Kalidasha's cloud messenger <br>
-Crossed the oceans to trigger the west wind of PB Shelley
+Crossed the oceans to trigger the west wind of Shelley

 When the oriental mystical universal self <br>
 Permeated Plotinus's One and <br>